overlay-market/overlay-risk/README.md

 # overlay-risk

-Simple risk metrics to inform our choices for per-market funding constants.
+Risk metrics to inform our choices for per-market funding constants.

 ## Assumptions

-We sample data from on-chain oracles and assume the underlying feed exhibits [Geometric Brownian motion](https://en.wikipedia.org/wiki/Geometric_Brownian_motion) of the form
+We sample data from on-chain oracles and assume the underlying feed is driven by a [Levy process](https://en.wikipedia.org/wiki/L%C3%A9vy_process) of the form

 ```
-P_j = P_0 * e**(mu * j * T + sig * W(j*T))
+P_j = P_0 * e**(mu * j * T + sig * L(j*T))
 ```

-where `W(j*T)` is a [Wiener process](https://en.wikipedia.org/wiki/Wiener_process), `j` is an `int` for the number of update intervals that occur after the initial feed value of `P_0`, and `T` is the update interval of the respective feed (e.g. sliding window oracles currently maintained by [Keep3r Network](https://github.com/keep3r-network/keep3r.network) have `T = periodSize = 30 min`).
+where `L(j*T)` has [Levy stable](https://en.wikipedia.org/wiki/Stable_distribution) increments, `j` is an `int` for the number of update intervals that occur after the initial feed value of `P_0`, and `T` is the update interval of the feed.

 ## Why?

 We need some way to assess the [risk to the system](https://oips.overlay.market/notes/note-4).
-A good approach is to model the underlying feed value as being driven by a stochastic process, which allows us to estimate expected values to be paid out by the protocol for an imbalance in positions on a market in addition to the "VaR" for passive OVL holders, who act as the counterparty to all unbalanced trades.
+A good approach is to model the underlying feed value as being driven by a stochastic process, which allows us to estimate "VaR" for passive OVL holders, who act as the counterparty to all unbalanced trades.

 Calculation of our per-market risk metrics requires estimating distributional parameters for the underlying stochastic model.
-This repo aims to provide easy to access views for those parameters (i.e. maximum likelihood estimates for `mu` and `sig` above).
+This repo aims to provide easy to access views for those parameters.

 ## Requirements